 Attending a rehab program is just one part of the recovery process.
 Effective treatment requires long-term aftercare to help promote lifelong recovery.

 Addiction recovery is a lifelong process that requires ongoing maintenance, support and preventative care.
 Although professional treatment programs help build a foundation for lasting sobriety, people in post-rehab recovery still need resources to keep the foundation from crumbling over time.
 This is why many rehab centers, including The Recovery Village Atlanta, provide long-term aftercare programs that help support and guide clients through the many obstacles that can arise in recovery.

 What Happens After Rehab?

 Rehab treatment programs typically offer different levels of care that clients move between as they become more stable in their recovery.
-A common treatment plan may involve a medical detox program that helps relieve withdrawal symptoms, followed by inpatient rehab that addresses the underlying causes of a person’s substance use.
-As a person makes progress in their recovery, they may drop down to a partial hospitalization program (PHP) or outpatient treatment.
+A common treatment plan may involve a medical detox program that helps relieve withdrawal symptoms, followed by residential rehab that addresses the underlying causes of a person’s substance use.
+As a person makes progress in their recovery, they may drop down to a partial hospitalization program (PHP) or aftercare program.